Music and more from the heart and soul of Sharen Wendy Robertson

 My songs help heal the soul, blanketing our lives and buffering the grieving process for anyone experiencing a loss, but especially grieving parents.
 It's strange to think how utterly removed I was from the sorrow grieving parents endure until I became a grieving parent.
 I've had to learn the hard way how to empathize and relate to the never ending longing which is present in all grieving parents.

 I grew up in Boston, the second oldest of seven children.
 I am influenced musically by rock, blues, and R&B. I was married at 18 to my boyfriend of four years.
 Our marriage lasted 28 years and produced four beautiful children.
-During those 28 years I raised my four children, and at different times had a home day care business, operated a family paving business, was a waitress, a bookkeeper, a volunteer, a senior advocate, founded a non-profit literacy business for kids, created and hosted a cable television program called The Story Train, was a writer for local newspapers, taught at the college level, was a middle school Reading teacher, received my Bachelor's degree at age 39 and my Master's degree from Harvard at the age of 40, designed and built two houses, was a landlady, and worked at a dept. store.
+During those 28 years I raised my four children, and at different times had a home day care business, operated a family paving business, was a waitress, a bookkeeper, a volunteer, a senior advocate, founded a non-profit literacy business for kids, created and hosted a cable television program called The Story Train, was a writer for local newspapers, taught at the college level, was a middle school Reading teacher, received my Bachelor's degree at age 39 and my Master's degree from Harvard at the age of 40, designed and built two houses, was a landlady, worked at a dept. store, and painted houses.

 Sign up to have access to previews, specials, free downloads, and events.